bbbj00/bbbj00/README.md

 ## Hi there 👋
+I am a student who started to learn coding
+I'm going to learn a lot from now on
+Let's do our bes

 <!--
 **bbbj00/bbbj00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.